glassroom/heinsen_sequence/README.md

 ```

-## Compared to Blelloch's Classic Work on First-Order Recurrence Relations
+## Compared to Blelloch's Classic Work

 See [this thread](https://github.com/glassroom/heinsen_sequence/issues/1).